JoeggiCH/PowerLogger/README.md

 <img src=./images/HiLo%20Wiring.png width="960">

-If Current+, Current- are NOT (both) connected, the logger will only measure/log the source voltage.
+If either Current+ or Current- are not connected, the logger will only measure/log the source voltage.

 ![Diagram](/images/FullDiagram.png)